 Regardless of which institution initially funds your loan, it's probably not the end of the line.
 Very few banks or other lenders hold a ton of loans in their portfolio to collect payments over the life of the loan because they prefer to get money on a quicker basis to make more loans.

-To help accomplish that goal, the majority of mortgage loans are backed by one of several major mortgage investors, including Fannie Mae, Freddie Mac, the FHA and the VA.
-Loans that meet these institutional investors’ standards are insured by them before being packaged into mortgage-backed securities and sold on the bond market.
+To help accomplish that goal, the majority of mortgage loans are backed by one of several major mortgage investors, including Fannie Mae and Freddie Mac, as well as the Federal Housing Administration (FHA) and the Department of Veterans Affairs (VA).
+Loans that meet these institutional investors' standards are insured by them before being packaged into mortgage-backed securities and sold on the bond market.

 Now that you know what an MLO is and what they do, there are probably a couple of other questions that come to mind.
 Let's run through them.

-When you’re taking financial advice from someone, it’s reasonable to want them to be licensed and to be able to trust that they have the know-how to back up what they’re talking about.
-In the mortgage industry, this is handled a couple of ways.
+When you're taking financial advice from someone, it's reasonable to want them to be licensed and to be able to trust that they have the know-how to back up what they're talking about.
+In the mortgage industry, this can be handled a couple of ways.

 Every state has different requirements for mortgage loan officers and brokers.
 There's state-level licensing required for someone to be able to originate mortgages.
 These include certifications or licenses that an individual loan officer must have and licenses that must be maintained by the institution funding the loan.